 Shift your car into low gear when you drive on snowy, icy, or mountain roads.
-Low gear reduces your speed and increases your torque which helps you maintain control of your vehicle.
+Low gear reduces speed and increases torque which improves the control.

 It doesn’t matter if your car has a standard or automatic transmission.
 Both types allow you to shift into 1st or 2nd gear manually.

 No one wants to get stuck outside in the cold of winter.
 That’s why understanding a few things about your car’s battery is another essential winter driving tip.